 I really don’t talk to Siri.
 The only time I talk to my own voice is when I use the Waze app.
 The first time I spoke to Siri, she was rather rude.
 I said, “Hi, Siri.
 What are you doing?”
 She said, “I’m talking to you.”
 I’m kind of glad they changed all the original Siri voices because I really don’t want to be the voice of Big Brother.

-Inspired by this post?
-Check out our Atlanta audition listings!
+Check out Backstage’s Atlanta audition listings!